fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 TBD: determine the quotation form of struct tuples.

-### Ambiguities

-The syntax chosen may induce ambiguities, e.g.

-   type X = struct val X : int end

-v.s. a type abbreviation:

-   type X = struct int * int

-This may be particularly problematic w.r.t. whitespace indentation rules, where ``end`` is meant to balance the ``struct`` token.

-TBD: the viability of the proposed syntax.

 ### Library changes

 It is expected that the .NET standard libraries will add types ``System.StructTuple<...>``.
 In the absence of these types we expect that either the F# core library or